tensorflow/tensorflow/tensorflow/cc/gradients/README.md

 4. Tests should be included in `foo_grad_test.cc`.
-Please see [`array_grad_test.cc`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/cc/gradients/array_grad_test.cc) for an many examples.
+Please see [`array_grad_test.cc`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/cc/gradients/array_grad_test.cc) for many examples.
 Tests are as simple as, creating a placeholder input for the op's inputs and calling `RunTest` (`RunTest` uses a [gradient checker](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/cc/framework/gradient_checker.cc) to verify that the theoretical gradient matches the numeric gradient).
 For